tan92hl/Dataset-for-QA-over-Multilingual-KG/README.md

 Currently the MLPQ version is `1.0`.
 We expect to further the work and provide datasets of higher quality and more variety in the future.

 - Because the generation of MLPQ is semi-automatic and relys on manually crafted templates and machine translation to some degree, there might be some issues (like grammatical errors) in the text.
-We will try to improve the quality of MLPQ and a newer version with higher quality will be published very soon.
+We try to improve the quality of MLPQ by post-editing and there should be very few problems now.
+If you find any errors in the dataset, please contact us.
 - For now, MLPQ mainly contains 2-hop and 3-hop path questions.
 For future work, we will generalize MLPQ with more complex questions and possibly other types of triples.